ZhuangzhuangWu/SkyNet/README.md

 ### 1. Vivado HLS
 The C source code of SkyNet can be found in ./FPGA/HLS/ folder.

 There are typically four steps:

-1. C code simulation
+  1. C code simulation (takes roughly 20 min.)
-2. C code synthesis
+  2. C code synthesis (takes roughly 40 min.)
-3. C and Verilog co-simulation
+  3. C and Verilog co-simulation (takes roughly hours.)
-4. Export RTL (Verilog/VHDL)
+  4. Export RTL(Verilog/VHDL) (takes roughly 2 min.)

+  the C and Verilog co-simulation takes hours so it is commented in this script;
+  You may comment/uncomment the corresponding commands in script.tcl based on your necessity.
+  The output of this step is an exported HLS IP, written in Verilog.

 You may go through the Vivado HLS flow by running:
 ```
   $ cd ./FPGA/HLS/
   $ vivado_hls -f script.tcl
 ```

-The C code simulation takes roughly 20 minutes;
-the C code synthesis takes roughly 40 minutes;
-the C and Verilog co-simulation takes hours so it is commented in this script;
-the RTL exportation takes 2 minutes.
-You may comment/uncomment the corresponding commands in script.tcl based on your necessity.

-The output of this step is an exported HLS IP, written in Verilog.

 ### 2. Vivado
   In this step we integrate the generated HLS IP into the whole system,